COVID-19: The biopharmaceutical industry is leading the way in developing vaccines, treatments & diagnostics

 IFPMA is a founding partner of Access to COVID-19 Tools (act) Accelerator, a global collaboration to accelerate the development, production and equitable access to new COVID-19 diagnostics, therapeutics and vaccines.

-AstraZeneca received support of more than $1bn from the US Biomedical Advanced Research and Development Authority (BARDA) for the development, production and delivery of the vaccine, starting in the fall.
-The development programme includes a Phase III clinical trial with 30,000 participants and a paediatric trial.
+AstraZeneca received support of more than $1bn from the US Biomedical Advanced Research and Development Authority (BARDA) for the development, production and delivery of the vaccine.
+The development programme would include a Phase III clinical trial with 30,000 participants and a paediatric trial.

 |Eli Lilly||Eli Lilly is participating in the Accelerating COVID-19 Therapeutic Interventions and Vaccines (ACTIV) partnership with the US National Institutes of Health (NIH) to speed up development of COVID-19 vaccine options, streamline clinical trials, coordinate regulatory processes and/or leverage assets among all partners to rapidly respond to the COVID-19 and future pandemics.|